mohammad-amin-khajeh/makk/content/blog/music-while-coding/index.md

 I listen to music while solving leetcode or working on projects or anything in between.
 But here's the thing, a lot of the times I don't even think about what is playing in my ears because I'm so focused on the task at hand.

-*"But doesn't that make the music you're listening to pointless?"* I hear you ask.
+> "But doesn't that make the music you're listening to pointless...?"

 No, not really.
 As a matter of fact Music, in this context, is __a means to another end__.